Abdullahos/AI-First-Engineer-Tool/README.md

 # AI-First Code Generation System

-This project is a full-stack application designed to demonstrate an AI-first development methodology.
+This project is a full-stack application implemented using AI-First methodology.
+Designed to demonstrate an AI-first development methodology.
 It allows users to input detailed software specifications, which are then sent to an AI service to generate code for backend, frontend, and tests.

 ## Features